AN6.40 Two young boys looking up at Ronald Moody’s Midonz. 1939 : box LN4

 Omar Ba.
 Droit du sol – droit de rêver #1 (Right of Soil – Right to Dream #1).
 Baltimore Museum of Art, Art Fund established with exchange funds from gifts of Dr. and Mrs. Edgar F. Berman, Equitable Bank, N.A., Geoffrey Gates, Sandra O. Moose, National Endowment for the Arts, Lawrence Rubin, Philip M. Stern, and Alan J. Zakon, BMA 2023.6. © Omar Ba

-The BMA formalizes its commitment to a sustainable future with Turn Again to the Earth.
+The BMA formalizes its commitment to a sustainable future with Turn Again to the Earth, an initiative that includes:

 • an evaluation of internal BMA practices to support the creation of a sustainability plan for the Museum;